gryf/slack-backup/README.rst

 Requirements
 ------------

-This project is written in Python 2.7, and 3.4+, although version 2.7, which should work, wasn't tested as extensively as it should be.
+This project is written in Python 3, 3.4 to be precise, although it may work on earlier version of Python3.
+Sorry no support for Python2.

 Other than that, required packages are as follows: